 The cutter uses a small blade to cut paper, cardstock, vinyl, fabric, and other material up to 12 inches wide and 10 feet long.

 The cutter can do stippling, etching, debossing, embossing and dual carriage features.
 8.5 in. x 6 in. base.

-The AxiDraw is a simple, modern, precise, and versatile pen plotter, capable of writing or drawing on almost any flat surface.
+The AxiDraw is a simple and versatile pen plotter, capable of writing or drawing on almost any flat surface.
 It can write with your favorite fountain pens, permanent markers, and other writing implements to handle an endless variety of applications.
 Its unique design features a writing head that extends beyond the machine, making it possible to draw on objects bigger than the machine itself.